<img src="https://ws.zoominfo.com/pixel/zvVNNaJfija36JfACT7K" width="1" height="1" style="display: none;">

 2. Forecast customer churn

-3. Forecast subscription revenues
+3. Forecast subscription revenue

 4. Include direct customer costs in your revenue model template

-5. Calculate customer lifetime value
+5. Calculate the customer lifetime value

 6. Summarize your subscription revenue model